SoulSong/springboot-kube-bluegreen-sample/README.md

 # Background
-This is a simple example of a blue-green release.
+This is a simple example of a blue/green deployment.
 It depends on springboot2, builds by maven, deploys by kubernetes.

 # How To Use